shimrite/CKD_DataAnalysis/README.md

 #  CKD_DataAnalysis
-Predicting CKD (chronic kidne diseas) based on subject health records
+Predicting CKD (chronic kidne diseas) based on subject health records.
+* for further details on the CKD dataset and the task please refer to the Data_Analysis_Task.doc file.

 The project contains the following files:
+### 1. ckdRunDataAnalysisAndPredict.py -
-# 1. ckdRunDataAnalysisAndPredict.py - the main "run", in order to run this file please update the input_data path.
-this file runs all steps of classification pipeline - load and pre-process the data, feature selection, classification.
+the main "run", in order to run this file please update the input_data path. this file runs all steps of classification pipeline - load and pre-process the data, feature selection, classification.
-# 2. ckdPreProcData.py - this file holds the following pre-process steps:
+### 2. ckdPreProcData.py -
+this file holds the following pre-process steps:
     1. load data and initial exploration
     2. split into train and test sets, features(x) and labels(y)
     3. data imputation (clean values, NA values)